The March of the Guards to Finchley: Background

 Hogarth completed March of the Guards to Finchley in 1750.
 The work was initially meant as a gift to George II, and a print was sent before the release of the painting to the Royal Palace for his approval.
 However, George II had been expecting an artwork that honoured his most favoured guards, not mocked them – accounts state he was offended by what he considered an insult on Hogarth's part.
-The following dialogue is said to have taken place between George II and the deliverer of the portrait, the Earl of Harrington, when the painting was taken to the King for inspection:
+The following dialogue is said to have taken place between George II and the deliverer of the portrait, William Stanhope, 1st Earl of Harrington, when the painting was taken to the King for inspection: